Error messages

 Do not update drawings on historical bars

-Similar to tables, any updates to drawing objects such as lines and labels that are made on historical bars are never seen by the user.
-The user only sees updates on realtime bars.
+Similar to tables, any updates to other drawing objects such as lines and labels on historical bars are never visible to the user.
+The user sees only the drawing updates executed on realtime bars.

 Minimize total drawings stored for a chart